Sometimes there is nothing better than a good soak in a tub of hot water.

 Based on my experience working at a home medical store, here are five of the best bath lifts for the elderly.

 I’ve also included detailed reviews of each model to help you choose your favorite.

-Drive Medical Bellavita Auto Bath Lift
+Drive Bellavita Auto Bath Lifter

 This bath lift is more portable than the others I have reviewed.

 It has a sleek, aluminum build and its two-piece design is easy to put together with no tools needed.
 It was designed to be very lightweight – only 20.5 lbs.
 That makes this lift a great choice for seniors who travel frequently or with multiple residences.

 The back of this lift chair even folds down when not in use which is helpful when you store it away.